Classroom - This SUNY Canton degree can be earned in a traditional classroom setting.

 - Transfer students must have a minimum 2.0 GPA for admittance to the ECHD major.

-- Graduates of St. Lawrence-Lewis Counties BOCES and Franklin-Essex-Hamilton Counties BOCES Early Childhood Occupations programs may be eligible for 1–6 college credits toward the Early Childhood Program at SUNY Canton.
+- Graduates of BOCES and Early Childhood Occupations programs may be eligible for 3–6 college credits toward the Early Childhood Program at SUNY Canton.
 Refer to the College Catalog for a list of BOCES Programs for which we have articulation agreements.

 PROGRAM REQUIREMENTS (Curriculum 327)

 - All Early Childhood students must agree to be fingerprinted as part of a criminal background check mandated by the NYS Office of Children & Families to participate in off campus student teaching field experiences.

 - Early Childhood students must have evidence of a recent physical exam and updated immunizations and seek a Health Clearance from the College’s Davis Health Center.

-- For field-based experiences (ECHD 201 and ECHD 202) students will need to arrange for transportation to their assigned placement sites.
+- For off-campus student teaching experiences (ECHD 201 and ECHD 202) students will need to arrange for transportation to their assigned placement sites.